FHS Marching Band and Color Guard

 - Invest in a good bleacher seat.
 You will be sitting in the stands a lot over these next four years.
 Your tush will thank you!

-- Fundraising: Trinkets and Treasures is held each fall and spring.
+- Fundraising: Trinkets and Treasures is held each fall.
 Booth space is available for rent to any business or crafter.
 The Band Boosters also provide a bake sale and concessions.
 As you can imagine, there are many ways to volunteer to help this be a success.
 Donations of food, money or time are all accepted.
 Once again, SignUp.com will be used to coordinate these efforts.
 This is the Boosters biggest fundraiser.

 - Parent Involvement = A Successful Band Program